-Blemishes are something that we all have and deal with in some shape or form.
+Blemishes are something we all have and deal with in some form.
 However, they’re not all equal, since the word “blemish” really means any mark on the skin.
 So, with various anti-blemish products and skincare routines out there, it can be challenging to know what’s right for you.

 This guide explains the main types of blemishes, their causes, and how to manage them.